skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 | *(integer)*         |                                                    |           |
 +---------------------+----------------------------------------------------+-----------+

-Detailed description of arguments
+Detailed description of parameters
 ''''''''''''''''''''''''''''''''''''

 - **temperature** *(double)* - Default: *300.0*

-  This argument specifies the target temperature.
+  This parameter specifies the target temperature.
 The unit is K.

 \

 - **nrescale** *(integer)* - Default: *20*

-  This argument specifies the period to rescale the velocities, that is, the velocities are rescaled at each **nrescale** step.
+  This parameter specifies the period to rescale the velocities, that is, the velocities are rescaled at each **nrescale** step.

 Rescale2